drduh/macOS-Security-and-Privacy-Guide/README.md

 pf can also be controlled with a GUI application such as [Murus](https://www.murusfirewall.com/).

 There are many books and articles on the subject of pf firewall.
-Here's is just one example of blocking traffic by IP address.
+The following is an example of blocking traffic by IP address.

 Add the following into a file called `pf.rules`: